-Kappa Alpha Theta Foundation supports the philanthropic programs of the Fraternity by granting dollars to the causes that have captured Thetas’ hearts: National CASA, Heartspring, DePauw University Libraries, and the NPC Foundation.
+Kappa Alpha Theta Foundation supports the philanthropic programs of the Fraternity by granting dollars to the causes that have captured Thetas’ hearts: National CASA, Heartspring, DePauw University Libraries, and the NPC and NIC Foundations.
 Theta Foundation widens Kappa Alpha Theta’s influence for good by awarding annual grants to these organizations.

 The National Court Appointed Special Advocates (CASA) Association is a network of 946 programs that recruit, train, and support volunteers to represent the best interests of abused and neglected children in the courtroom and other settings.